-Beatrix Potter’s House of the Tailor of Gloucester is a charming shop and museum.
+Beatrix Potter’s House of the Tailor of Gloucester is a charming shop and also a museum.
 It is open to the public every day where enthusiastic and knowledgeable volunteers will help you.
 The house is the original building used by Beatrix Potter in her wonderful story, The Tailor of Gloucester.

 The Tailor of Gloucester Book